 Atletico loses, misses chance to clinch 2nd-place in La Liga

-MADRID (AP) — Atletico Madrid lost to Espanyol 3-0 in the Spanish league on Saturday, missing a chance to secure second place.
+Atletico Madrid earlier missed a chance to secure second place after losing at Espanyol 3-0.

-A draw would have been enough for Atletico but it conceded at the end of the first half and twice after halftime in the away loss to mid-table Espanyol.
+A draw would have been enough for Atletico but it struggled from at mid-table Espanyol.

-Atletico can still clinch a runner-up finish this weekend if third-placed Real Madrid loses or draws against Villarreal on Sunday.
+Atletico can still clinch a runner-up finish on Sunday if third-placed Real Madrid loses or draws against Villarreal.

 Real Madrid is nine points behind Atletico with three games left, but it holds the head-to-head tiebreaker between the city rivals.